 The analysis of costs and benefits employed in the CAFE Model reflects NHTSA's assessment of a broad range of technologies that can be applied to passenger cars, light trucks, and HDPUVs.
-The CAFE Model considers technologies in four broad categories: engine, transmission, vehicle, and electrification and hybrid technologies, subject to the different regulatory scenarios.35 More information about the technology assumptions used in this EIS can be found in Chapter 3 of the TSD and Section II.C and Section II.D of the proposed rule preamble.
+The CAFE Model considers technologies in four broad categories: engine, transmission, vehicle, and electrification and hybrid technologies, subject to the different regulatory scenarios.36 More information about the technology assumptions used in this EIS can be found in Chapter 3 of the TSD and Section III.A.2 and Section III.C of the final rule preamble.
 Table 2.3.1-1 lists the types of technologies considered in this analysis for improving fuel economy.

-35 As discussed in the NPRM preamble, NHTSA's "standard setting" constraints mean that the CAFE Model does not apply certain electrification technologies, nor does it allow manufacturers to use credits, during standard setting years.
+36 As discussed in the final rule preamble, NHTSA's "standard setting" constraints mean that the CAFE Model does not apply certain electrification technologies, nor does it allow manufacturers to use credits, during standard setting years.
 For this EIS analysis, NHTSA does not apply these constraints (Section 2.3.2, Constrained versus Unconstrained CAFE Model Analysis).